 |University transfer||2 years at PCC + 2 years at university|

-Portland Community College offers a wide variety of History courses covering different areas, eras, and topics in History.
+Portland Community College offers a wide variety of history courses covering different areas, eras, and topics.
 In addition to United States, Western Civilization, and Eastern Civilization survey courses, the PCC History department has specialty classes on Russia, the Holocaust, Women, Native Americans, Religion in the United States, and Oregon.
-Specific course offerings vary by campus and term, but every PCC campus offers History courses.
+Specific course offerings vary by campus and term, but every PCC campus offers history courses.